skulpt/skulpt/introduction.rst

         expressing the solution.

     program
-        a sequence of instructions that specifies to a computer actions and computations to be performed.
+        A sequence of instructions that specifies to a computer actions and computations to be performed.

+    programming language
+		A formal notation for representing solutions.

     Python shell
         An interactive user interface to the Python interpreter.
 The user of a